UPPMAX/uppmax4DL/docs/install.md

 ## The module system

-- As we have seen this morning, there is a lot of praograms and tools installed as tools on Bianca.
+- As we have seen this morning, there is a lot of programs and tools installed as tools on Bianca.
 - These have typically been installed on Rackham and is synced over to Bianca a couple of times per day.
 - You can request installations but that may take several days or even weeks to be handled by the application experts at UPPMAX.
 - But you may be able to do installations yourself.
 Here the use of Rackham comes handy because of the: